OSU-SRLab/RIGATonI/README.md

 ```
 For detailed information regarding the functions and steps described below, please refer to the RIGATonI Manuscript at https://www.biorxiv.org/content/10.1101/2024.03.02.583103v1

-R v >4.1 is required.
+R version 4.1 or greater is required.

 ## 2.0: Run RIGATONI step by step
 ### 2.1: Make Gene List